gfruci/checkouttools/local_environment/README.md

 ### Start/Stop

 Move under the `local_environment`, give execution permissions to the `local_env.sh` bash script and run it.

-NOTE: the `local_env.sh` needs BASH version 4.x (or more) in order to work correctly.
+NOTE: the `local_env.sh` needs BASH version 4.x (or later) in order to work correctly.
+Since macOS comes with an older version by default that is not suitable for running the script, please check the bash version and upgrade it manually if needed.

     $ cd <local_environment_root_folder>
     $ chmod a+x local_env.sh